abcdesktopio/docs/opsdocs/docs/advanced/4.4/install/onpremises/kubernetes.md

-# Install  installation
+# Installation

 ## Requirements

-- kubernetes cluster `READY` to run
+- Kubernetes cluster in `READY` state
-- `kubectl` or `minikube` command-line tool must be configured to communicate with your cluster.
+- `kubectl` or `minikube` command-line tool configured to communicate with your cluster
-- `openssl` and `curl` command line must be installed too (only for install using kubectl).
+- `openssl` and `curl` command-line tools installed (required only when installing via kubectl)

-You can run the **Quick installation process** or choose the **Manually installation step by step**
+You can run the **Quick installation process** or perform the **Manual installation step by step**.

-> Linux operating system is recommanded to run abcdesktop.io.
+> A Linux operating system is recommended to run abcdesktop.io.

 ???
 Note "**Step 1:** Create abcdesktop namespace"
-    We will create the abcdesktop namespace and set it as default :
+    Create the `abcdesktop` namespace:

     ``` shell
     kubectl create namespace abcdesktop